jinks145/coderunner/README.md

-# Coderunner
+# dg Sandbo
-- A simple, crude web page demonstration of a sandboxed cpp code runtime using docker
+- A simple, crude web page demonstration of a sandboxed cpp code runtime API using docker

 ## Version:
 - Version 1.0